 - Add the onion and the oil into the blender and puree.
 Pour the blended mixture back into the pot and place on low heat.

-- Add the cloves and the dried shrimp with a dash of salt.
+- Add the dried shrimp, pepper flakes, cloves and a dash of salt.

 - Allow to simmer gently, while stirring frequently to prevent burning.
 If it the sauce appears dry, you can add more oil.